jmartinezgdev/quicargo-trucks-system/README.md

 - Update if is necessary the credentials used to connect to the local db in src/db/config.ts

-- Run "gulp start" to run the local server

-Next, run the following commands to start the server:
+- Next, run the following commands to start the server:

 ```sh
 cd server